xortuna/staticsitegenerator/README.md

 One of the most common templating examples is the need to make a page that shows recent blog posts.

-Our blog posts are all written out as markdown files and we want to show the most recent ones.

-At the root of our Blog we create
+Our blog posts are all written out as markdown files and we want to show a collection of the most recent ones for the user to browse though and click, at the root of our Blog we create

 /blog/index.html -

 We include our headers, a nav bar, a list of recent blog posts and a footer.